-- Coverage for certain treatment received as part of a clinical trial or study for treatment of cancer or chronic fatigue syndrome will be provided subject to the requirements and limitations set forth in NRS 695G.173. - Precertification must be obtained from the UM company.
+Coverage for certain treatment received as part of a clinical trial or study for treatment of cancer or chronic fatigue syndrome will be provided subject to the requirements and limitations set forth in NRS 695G.173, and coverage for experimental or investigative services is set forth in NRS 695G.275.

+- Precertification must be obtained from the UM company - May require UM interventions.